Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 ## CI / CD

-I also added CI and CI for my project via GitHub Actions.
+I also added CI and CD for my project via GitHub Actions.
 For each git push, the Unity projects gets build, any warnings and errors get reported and if the build is successful, the APK file is getting uploaded to GitHub as a build artifact.
 When I tag a new version of my implementation, a GitHub Release gets created and the APK file is getting uploaded to it as well.

 You can find the [CI runs  here](https://github.com/Croydon/tuda-vr-parkour/actions) and the [releases here](https://github.com/Croydon/tuda-vr-parkour/releases).